starfederation/datastar/sdk/README.md

 #### Args

 * `r` (http.Request) The incoming request object from the browser.
 This object ***must*** be a valid Request object per the language specifics.
-* `signals` (any) The signals object that will the incoming data will be unmarshalled into.
+* `signals` (any) The signals object that the incoming data will be extracted into.
 The exact function signature will depend on the language specifics.

 #### Logic